luiscarlosgph/jiayuan-huang-phd/README.md

 Description
 -----------

-Log of the PhD meetings with Chengan Che.
+Log of the PhD meetings with Jiayuan Huang.

 Timeframe